IvanSchulz/SolidCP/SolidCP/Sources/Tools/SolidCP.VmConfig/Linux/NetCoreVersion/SolidCP.LinuxVmConfig/ReadMe.txt

-SolidCP.LinuxVmConfig - Service for Linux-VM configuration (Hostname, IPs, root-password), uses KVP-Exchange.
+FuseCP.LinuxVmConfig - Service for Linux-VM configuration (Hostname, IPs, root-password), uses KVP-Exchange.

 Tested on Ubuntu-16.04-LTS, 18.04-LTS, 18.04.2-LTS (Live), CentOS-7, FreeBSD-12

-SolidCP.LinuxVmConfig must be installed from root user, KVP-Exchange must be enabled in Hyper-V (default enabled), Hyper-V kvp-daemon muss be running on the guest system.
+FuseCP.LinuxVmConfig must be installed from root user, KVP-Exchange must be enabled in Hyper-V (default enabled), Hyper-V kvp-daemon muss be running on the guest system.

 ***Installing - Ubuntu:
 1 - If not installed then: